 Is participation time consuming and what state taxes apply?

-Participation is a quick and easy and involves filling out a one-page form found in the EITC Business Guidelines (Appendix 1-EIO).
+Participation is a quick and easy and involves filling out the Single Application for Assistance found at www.newpa.com.

 If your business is pays any of the following taxes it is eligible to participate: Corporate Net Income Tax, Capital Stock Franchise Tax, Bank and Trust Company Shares Tax, Title Insurance Companies Shares Tax, Insurance Premiums Tax, or Mutual Thrift Institutions Tax.

-Important Note: Applications for FY12/13 EIO funding may be submitted on July 2, 2012.
-Due to the popularity of this program interested businesses are encouraged to submit their applications on July 2.
+Important Note: Applications for FY14/15 EIO funding may be submitted on July 1, 2014.
+Due to the popularity of this program interested businesses are encouraged to submit their applications on July 1.
 Please call us if you are interested in having our staff deliver them for your company.